Tutorial Gateway

 MySQL Substring Example 2

-In this String Function example, we use the negative values as the position argument in a substring function.
+In this String Function example, we use the negative values as the position argument.

 SELECT SUBSTRING('Tutorial Gateway Provides MySQL Tutorial', -14) AS Substring1;